Frequently Asked Questions

 What are the ME-EM MS and PhD entrance requirements?

-The ME-EM graduate program is ranked in the top 22% of all PhD granting mechanical engineering programs in the US.
-It is a demanding degree program and we accept those applicants who we feel, based on the application, will be successful.
+The ME-EM graduate program continues to be highly ranked among all PhD granting mechanical engineering programs in the US.
+It is a demanding degree program and we admit those applicants who we feel, based on the application, will be successful.
 We expect to see the GRE Quantitative score at or above the 80th percentile.
 Remember, the percentile scores are based on all takers of the GRE not just potential mechanical engineering graduate students.
 At the 80th percentile we try to correlate this score with performance in mathematics and mathematics-based classes in the undergraduate transcript to determine whether the applicant is weak in mathematics.
-This may be a reason for not accepting an applicant.
+This may be a reason for not admitting an applicant.

-The following scores are averages for our accepted graduate students for Fall 2012 admission.
+The following scores are averages for our admitted graduate students for Fall 2013.
 They should be used only for comparison.

 GRE Analytical Writing

 3.8 (approximately the 28th percentile)

 Composite 100, Reading 26, Listening 25, Speaking 23, Writing 26

 What are the degree requirements for the PhD?

 The PhD degree is a research intensive degree requiring a total commitment on the part of the student.
 The degree program teaches the student how to perform independent research by doing it and upon completion of the PhD the student will have contributed to the body of knowledge in the technical field.
 Performing independent research includes keeping apprised of the latest research through journals, developing ideas for new research and contributing to funding proposals, investigating new ideas (often times without success), often working as part of a research team of students and faculty, helping to review journal submissions with the Advisor, and sometimes mentoring MS students on the research team.
 It is also expected that a PhD student will regularly publish archival research results in peer reviewed journals further demonstrating their contributions to the field.